There is no other business thinker I hold in higher regard. Marty’s mind reminds me of a Swiss Army knife.

 “Assumption is the enemy of strategic thinking.
-We LL Make assumption about the way the world works, but assumptions can blind us to possibilities — And even reality itself…To get the most out of proofing, test two or more prototypes against each other.”
+We all make assumption about the way the world works, but assumptions can blind us to possibilities — and even reality itself…To get the most out of proofing, test two or more prototypes against each other.”

 There is one other troublemaker I resume to add to this discussion: The “unknown unknown,” developed in 1955 by two American psychologists, Joseph Luft (1916–2014) and Harrington Ingham (1916–1995).
 This is what Mark Twain has in mind when suggesting, “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”

 Marty Neumeier is an American author and speaker who writes on the topics of brand, design, innovation, and creativity.
 He currently serves as Director of Transformation for Liquid Agency, a branding agency headquartered in San Jose, California.